 We've talked about the variety of tourist options that make it fun to visit Ireland...

-But the first time you visit any country, there are just some sights you "must see".
+The first time you visit ANY country, there are just some sights you "must see".

 Ireland is no exception.

 There are lots of "top ten lists" for almost any country.

 Remember that any list is always someone else's idea of what is important....